 In 1948 Seamus Ennis was collecting music in Sliabh Luachra and he recorded Paddy in a farmer’s house near Ballyvourney playing a pair of slides which were later played on Radio Eireann.
 Soon after, realizing he could no longer support himself in the struggling Irish economy, Paddy emigrated to the U.S. in 1949.
 He would spend about 40 years in the Sligo-dominated Boston music scene.
 In his formative years in Kerry he and his friend Denis Murphy had studied intensely the recordings of Coleman and Morrison, but now he was immersed in that tradition.
 His mature style developed to incorporate both the Sliabh Luachra and Sligo influences.
 He also seems to have absorbed some aesthetic aspects of the playing of musicians from Nova Scotia.
-While living in Boston he recorded a number of influential 78s, and then a pair of LPs.
+While living in Boston he recorded a number of influential 78s and LPs.
 He became well respected for his high standard of playing, for his deep knowledge of the music, and for his distinct and well-crafted tune settings.
 He eventually returned to live in Killarney where he enjoyed a place of honor at every session and musical event until his death in 2014.

 Learned from: Pádraig O’Keeffe, Con McCarthy